bonitasoft/bonita-doc/md/database-configuration.md

 Configure the database to use UTF-8\.

 Edit `postgresql.conf` and set a non-zero value for `max_prepared_transactions`.
-The default value, 0, disables prepared transactions, which is not recommended for Bonita BPM Engine.
+The default value, 0, disables prepared transactions, which is not compatible with Bonita BPM Engine.
 The value should be at least as large as the value set for `max_connections` (default is typically 100).
 See the [PostgreSQL documentation](https://www.postgresql.org/docs/9.3/static/runtime-config-resource.html#GUC-MAX-PREPARED-TRANSACTIONS) for details.